-No-cost allowances will be distributed to natural gas utilities for 2023 in two tranches; 35 percent will be distributed by July 1, 2023, and the remaining balance of no-cost allowances will be distributed on September 1, 2023.
-Annually thereafter, Ecology will distribute no-cost allowances by October 24 of the prior year.
+No-cost allowances will be distributed to natural gas utilities for 2023 in two tranches; 35% will be distributed by July 1, 2023, and the remaining balance of no-cost allowances will be distributed on September 1, 2023.
+Annually thereafter, Ecology will distribute nocost allowances by October 24 of the prior year.
 For example, 2024 no-cost allowances will be distributed by October 24, 2023.

 Full compliance demonstrations must be made by November 1 of the year following each four-year compliance period, with the first period from 2023 to 2026.
-Therefore the first full compliance period deadline is November 1, 2027.
-There are also compliance demonstrations within the four-year period required by November 1 annually, where covered entities must demonstrate compliance with 30 percent of the prior years' emissions compliance obligation.
-For example, the first annual compliance demonstration will be November 1, 2024, to comply with 30 percent of the 2023 compliance obligation.
+Therefore, the first full compliance period deadline is November 1, 2027.
+There are also compliance demonstrations within the four-year period required by November 1 annually, where covered entities must demonstrate compliance with 30% of the prior years' emissions compliance obligation.
+For example, the first annual compliance demonstration will be November 1, 2024, to comply with 30% of the 2023 compliance obligation.

 Ecology joined the Western Climate Initiative (WCI) in late 2021 and is utilizing WCI's allowance auction platform to administer the allowance auctions and manage covered entity and auction participant holding and compliance accounts, as well as the limited use accounts for electric and natural gas utilities to receive no-cost allowance allocations.
 WCI's system is referred to as the Compliance Instrument and Tracking System Services (CITSS).
-Covered entity account representatives are required to register in CITSS by early December in order to complete the registration process forcovered entity facilities and establish accounts in preparation of receiving allowance allocations and quarterly auction participation beginning in 2023.
-Cascade is currently registering account representatives within CITSS.
+Covered entity account representatives are required to register in CITSS by early December in order to complete the registration process for covered entity facilities and establish accounts in preparation of receiving allowance allocations and quarterly auction participation beginning in 2023.
+Cascade registered account representatives within CITSS in December and has submitted the Company's entity registration in CITSS.